 Although meteors can look bright in the night sky, they result from very small fragments of comets and other debris.
 A typical meteor fragment is the size of a dust grain, or perhaps a tiny pebble.
 In the case of the Orionids, these fragments came from Halley's Comet as it approached the sun.
 The heat of the sun melts the conglomeration of ices on comets as they approach, leaving a trail of dust and debris in the comet's wake.

 The meteor shower results when our planet plows into the dust trail left behind by Halley.
 From Earth's perspective, the comet fragments appear to come approximately from the direction of Betelgeuse, a bright red supergiant star in Orion.
-However, NASA says, staring at the direction of Orion will make you miss a lot of meteors.
-[Video: October's Orionid Meteors and Lunar Eclipse — Where to Look]
+However, according to NASA, staring at the direction of Orion will make you miss a lot of meteors.

 The moon so bright

-The meteor shower of 2013, however, was somewhat spoiled by moonlight.
-The shower peaked on the night of Oct.
-20-21, only two days past the full moon and the brightness obscured the view for many skywatchers.
-Even under good conditions, the Orionids are dim enough to be difficult to see in city lights or even the suburbs, SPACE.com Skywatching columnist Joe Rao wrote in 2012.
+The meteor shower can occasionally be spoiled by moonlight.
+Even under good conditions, the Orionids are dim enough to be difficult to see in city lights or even the suburbs, Space.com Skywatching columnist Joe Rao wrote.
 "Typically, Orionid meteors are normally dim and not well seen from urban locations, so we suggest that you find a safe rural location to see the best Orionid activity," he said.